Not a salad lover? Well, this recipe just might change your mind!

 3. Sweet and Tangy Raspberry Vinaigrette

-While I like the lightness of the balsamic vinaigrette and the richness of the blue cheese dressing, sometimes I crave something more fruity.
+While I love the lightness of the balsamic vinaigrette and the richness of the blue cheese dressing, sometimes I’m in the mood for something fruitier.

-That’s where this vinaigrette comes in handy.
-It’s refreshing, sweet, and tangy, great for a casual meal or a more sophisticated dining experience.
+That’s where this vinaigrette comes in.
+It’s refreshing, sweet, and tangy — perfect for a fully-loaded steak salad bowl!

 Zesty Ribeye Steak Salad